Muhvinlah/Nusantara-Times-Mobile/README.md

 # Nusantara-Times-Mobile
-This repository is meant for our mobile Project called "Nusantara Times"
+Nusantara Times is a web and mobile News project